Domestic military deployments by the second Trump administration: Washington, D.C.

-Memphis, Tennessee
+Memphis

 On September 12, 2025, Trump announced the deployment of National Guardsmen to Memphis, Tennessee, saying that "Memphis is deeply troubled" and that he would have preferred deploying the troops to Chicago.
 He did not specify when the troops would be deployed to the city.
-In 2025, FBI statistics indicated that Memphis was among the cities with the highest rates of violent crimes.
+In 2025, FBI statistics indicated that Memphis was among the cities with the highest rates of violent crime.
 Compared to previous years, Memphis' crime was at a 25-year low according to the Memphis Police Department.
 Trump did not indicate under what authority the troops would be deployed in Memphis.

-On September 15, 2025, Trump signed a presidential memorandum ordering the deployment of federal law enforcement as part of a task force with Tennessee's National Guard.
+On September 15, 2025, Trump signed a presidential memorandum directing the Secretary of Defense to request that the Governor of Tennessee deploy the Tennessee National Guard to Memphis and coordinate with other state governors to mobilize other state National Guards for deployment to Memphis, and ordering the deployment of federal law enforcement as part of a task force to coordinate operations with the National Guard.
 Members of the Memphis municipal government, including Memphis mayor Paul Young and Memphis city council members, spoke against the planned deployment.
-The Shelby County Board of Commissioners voted on a pair of resolutions to either support a ninety day deployment or call on Tennessee governor Bill Lee to oppose the deployment.
+The Shelby County Board of Commissioners voted on a pair of resolutions to either support a ninety-day deployment or call on Tennessee Governor Bill Lee to oppose the deployment.
 Both resolutions were rejected by the Shelby County Board of Commissioners.
 Shelby County mayor Lee Harris was less willing to compromise than Young in his opposition to the planned deployment of federal forces to Memphis.

 On October 1, 2025, an increased presence of federal law enforcement was visible in Memphis.
 The same day, Homeland Security Advisor Stephen Miller told officers of the Memphis Safe Task Force that they were "unleashed".
 The task force incorporated at least 219 federally deputized officers at the beginning of October.
 Governor Lee indicated that he believed that any deployment of National Guard troops would include no more than 150 unarmed personnel who would not make arrests unless requested to do so by local authorities.

+As of July 2026, at least four people have been shot and killed by federal authorities as part of the Safe Task Force operations.